itzikb/docker-tempest/README.md

 **itzikb/docker-tempest** is the docker image to use (don't change)
 **keystonerc_admin** is a file consists of OpenStack authentication environment files.

 **Note: Use the following as an example.
-Don't use export in you file**
+Don't use the word export in your file as used by the shell**
 ```
 OS_USERNAME=admin
 OS_PASSWORD=mypassword